All Episodes

 Pretty unbelievable times we're living in.

-Because Donald Trump did what 29 presidents in the past have done in election years, and that is that he appointed when there was a vacancy on the Supreme Court, he nominated a candidate to take that position over.
+You know, all of this because they, what, because Donald Trump did what 29 presidents in the past have done in election years, and that is that he appointed, when there was a vacancy on the Supreme Court, he nominated a candidate to take that position over.

-And that vote needs to happen before election day.
+And that vote needs to happen before Election Day.

-Apparently we're on track to make that happen.
+Apparently, we're on track to make that happen.

 I guess Senator Lee and I guess Senator Tillis also have contracted COVID-19.